soylent/efir/README.md

 Pull requests are welcome.

-1. Start local Ethereum node.
-Please see the Usage section.
+1. Start a local Ethereum node.
+Please see the "Start your local Ethereum node" section.

 2. Compile test contracts: